rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.3.4">4.226.3.4</a> Make an explanatory note if all information relating to the manufacture statement appearing in the manifestation is known to be fictitious or incorrect and include the source of this information (see [4.22.5.1](/DCRMR/books/ppdm/Manufacture-statement/#4.22.5.1)).

-<a name="4.226.3.5">4.226.3.5</a> Make a note if any of the original details relating to the manufacture statement are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available, transcribe or give them in a note (see [4.22.6.1](/DCRMR/books/ppdm/Manufacture-statement/#4.20.6.1).
+<a name="4.226.3.5">4.226.3.5</a> Make a note if any of the original details relating to the manufacture statement are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available, transcribe or give them in a note (see [4.22.6.1](/DCRMR/books/ppdm/Manufacture-statement/#4.22.6.1)).

 ## 4.226.4 Notes from Place of manufacture

-<a name="4.226.4.1">4.226.4.1</a> Make a note if the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication by giving the place of manufacutre of the later part(s) in a note. (see [4.221.5.2](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.221.5.2)).
+<a name="4.226.4.1">4.226.4.1</a> Make a note on manufacture statement if necessary to justify a supplied place of manufacture (see [4.221.2.1](/DCRMR/books/ppdm/Place-of-manufacture/#4.221.2.1)).

 <a name="4.226.4.2">4.226.4.2</a> If the place name as transcribed is known to be fictitious or incorrect, make a note on manufacture giving the actual place name.
-Include the source of the actual place name (see [4.221.3.1](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.221.3.1)).
+Include the source of the actual place name (see [4.221.3.1](/DCRMR/books/ppdm/Place-of-manufacture/#4.221.3.1)).

 <a name="4.226.4.3">4.226.4.3</a> Make a note giving the basis for the correction if the place of publication appearing on the manifestation is known to be fictitious or incorrect (see [4.221.3.2](/DCRMR/books/ppdm/Place-of-manufacture/#4.221.3.2)).

+Example: `Cosmopoli [i.e. London]`

+**Note on manufacture statement:** `The imprint is fictitious; printed in London by Richard Field (cf. STC).`

+(*Comment:* The formal citation for STC  is given in a References to published descriptions note)

 <a name="4.226.4.4">4.226.4.4</a> Make a note on manufacture statement to indicate the original position on the source of any transposed statements for descriptions created according to ISBD order of elements (see [4.221.4.3](/DCRMR/books/ppdm/Place-of-manufacture/#4.221.4.3)).

+<a name="4.226.4.5">4.226.4.5</a> Make a note if the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication by giving the place of manufacutre of the later part(s) in a note. (see [4.221.5.2](/DCRMR/books/ppdm/Place-of-manufacture/#4.221.5.2)).

-## 4.226.5 Notes from Name of manufacture
+## 4.226.5 Notes from Name of manufacturer

 <a name="4.226.5.1">4.226.5.1</a> *Optionally,* make a note if only the address, sign, or initials of the manufacturer appear in lieu of the name, the manufacturer’s name can be identified and supplied as name of manufacturer (see [4.223.5.1](/DCRMR/books/ppdm/Name-of-manufacturer/#4.223.5.1)).